ni/niveristand-routing-and-faulting-custom-device/README.md

 ## Using the Custom Device

-- Download the latest release package from the [Releases page](https://github.com/ni/niveristand-routing-and-faulting-custom-device/releases/).
+- Download the latest release of the VeriStand Custom Devices on [ni.com](https://www.ni.com/en-us/support/downloads/software-products/download.veristand-custom-devices.html) or manually from the [GitHub Releases page](https://github.com/ni/niveristand-routing-and-faulting-custom-device/releases/)
 - See the [User Guide](Docs/User%20Guide.md) for a walkthrough of using the Custom Device.
 - See the [Developer Guide](Docs/Developer%20Guide.md) for information about extending the Custom Device.